Freddie Freeman Player Props: Dodgers vs. Orioles

 Freddie Freeman At The Plate

-- Freeman has driven home a run in 38 games this year (40.9%), including more than one RBI in 15.1% of his games and producing three or more of his team's runs on nine occasions..
+- Freeman has driven home a run in 39 games this season (41.5%), including more than one RBI in 14.9% of his games and producing three or more of his team's runs on nine occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.